JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Documentation {#basics-documentation}

-Documenting packages used to be notoriously complicated but thanks to the package roxygen2 it is no longer the case.
+Documenting packages used to be notoriously complicated, but thanks to the package roxygen2 that is no longer the case.
 The documentation of functions of the package (accessible with `?`) and datasets that comprise the package reside in separate files sitting in the `man/` directory.
 These are `.Rd` files that use a custom syntax resembling LaTex.
 The roxygen package eases the creation of these files by turning special comments and tags in `.R` files into said `.Rd` files.

 Special comments are a standard R comment `#` followed by an apostrophe `'`.
 The first sentence of the documentation is the title of the documentation file while the second is the description.